 "Photography is the way I get to grapple with all the things I’m curious about. "

 - Jonas Bendiksen

-His editorial clients include magazines such as National Geographic, Stern, TIME, Newsweek, The Sunday Times Magazine, The Guardian Weekend.
-On the commercial side, he has done projects for HSBC, Canon, FUJI, BCG, Red Bull and Land Rover.
+His editorial clients include magazines such as National Geographic, Stern, Time, Newsweek, The Sunday Times Magazine, and The Guardian Weekend.
+On the commercial side, he has done projects for HSBC, Canon, Fuji, BCG, Red Bull and Land Rover.

-Bendiksen became a nominee of Magnum Photos in 2004 and a member in 2008.
-He lives with his wife and three children outside Oslo, Norway.
+Bendiksen became a nominee of Magnum Photos in 2004, and a member in 2008.
+He lives with his wife and children outside Oslo, Norway.